Hadisalman/yolov5/ffcv_yolov5/README.md

 ## Setup

 First, clone the YOLOv5 repo via (https://github.com/ultralytics/yolov5), following their installation instructions.

-Then, navigate into the YOLOv5 directory and clone this repo; the overall project should have a folder structure as:
+Then, navigate into the YOLOv5 directory and clone this repo.

 Before training, download a dataset of choice by navigating into the YOLOv5 directory and running the terminal command:
 ```bash